-It is preferred that the first person listed is a responsible adult, 18 years or older, who could provide information on other members of the household and who will be designated as the head of household.
+It is preferred that the first person added to the list of household members is a responsible adult, 18 years or older, who could provide information on other members of the household and who will be designated as the head of household.
 There are a few cases where the head of household might be younger than 18 years.
-In such cases, list the person as the head of household, make a note of this in the Comment Section and inform your supervisor of the exception.
-Write the names of ALL household members, starting with the name of the person considered to be the head of the household.
-Only the first name is required.
-The name is recorded to distinguish persons entered on the questionnaire and enable you, as the interviewer, to refer to the correct person if information is missing.
-If more than one person in the household has the same name they should be distinguished further (e.g. Jr., Sr., etc.).
+In such cases, list the person as the head of household, make a note of this in the Comments Section and inform your supervisor of the exception.